 If someone wants to opt-out of your emails wouldn’t you want to know why?
 So what better way to do that than by applying a survey before they hit the unsubscribe button.

-Ask people why they are leaving, and by doing this you should make the question multiple choice with an “other” option with a text box to fill out why they chose other.
-This will give your unsubscriber the option to fill it out without wasting any time and a way to give you a more specific information if they wanted to provide it.
+Ask people why they are leaving, and by doing this you should make the question multiple choice with an “other” option with a text box to fill out why they chose others.
+This will give your unsubscriber the option to fill it out without wasting any time and a way to give you more specific information if they wanted to provide it.

 Lastly, it might be a good thing to note that you should let your subscribers know that they do not have to unsubscribe from everything.
 For example, they might be interested in your updates, deals, free samples, and discounts but no longer want to see your newsletters or blog post updates.
 This could be a good option to keep subscribers, or even receive information on what type of content they like to see best.

 Remember, two things.
 Make sure you have a clear opt-out for your customers and always ask your customers why they are departing from your emails.
 This is a great way to obtain feedback on your rebuilding process.
-Why did they end up on your list anyways?
+Why did they end up on your list anyway?
 Were they interested in your content?
 Or did they sign up on accident?
 Or are they just no longer interested.
 Either way, it is good to find out why they chose the opt-out route, so you can prepare a better way to keep your subscribers happy.

 Unsubscribers aren’t a bad thing in marketing.
-Having people not like your content rather than liking it is good information to have when it comes to your email messaging, and also helps with your metric and deliverability.
-So don’t be worried when you hear unsubscribers, because in the end it might actually be a good thing for you and your business.
+Having people, not like your content rather than liking it is good information to have when it comes to your email messaging, and also helps with your metric and deliverability.
+So don’t be worried when you hear unsubscribers, because in the end, it might actually be a good thing for you and your business.